How Are Property Taxes Calculated?

 The percentage of market value that is assessed for a property’s taxation or tax liability is known as the assessment ratio.
 This can range from 100% –– meaning that the tax jurisdiction assesses a property’s full market value for taxation — to as low as 10%.
 So, a $1 million home located in a tax jurisdiction with a 20% assessment ratio will have an assessed value of $200,000, which is the amount that it will be taxed for.

-The effective tax rate — also referred to as millage or mill rate — is determined by adding all of the mill levies or millage rates for each tax jurisdiction that the property is located in.
+The effective tax rate — also referred to as millage or mill rate — is calculated by adding all of the mill levies or millage rates for each tax jurisdiction that the property is located in.
 For example, a home can fall under the tax jurisdiction of a city, county and school tax district.
 As a result, that property’s mill levy will be the sum of all three tax jurisdictions’ millage.

 Mill rates are expressed in mills and represent the taxed amount per $1,000. meaning one mill equals one-thousandth of a dollar ($0.001 or 0.1 cents) or a millage rate of 0.001.
 If a school district has a mill of 30, then that school district’s millage rate will be 0.03, representing $30 of tax for every $1,000 of assessed value and resulting in a tax rate of 3%.